Tuổi thơ dữ dội

 Tuổi thơ dữ dội is a Vietnamese war novel written by Phùng Quán from 1968 to 1986 and published in 1988.
-The book takes place in Thừa Thiên - Huế Province during the First Indochina War.
+The book takes place in Huế during the First Indochina War.
 It follows the tales of young teenagers who volunteered for the Viet Minh, operating as recons and scouts.

 The novel is a major success in Vietnam, receiving many positive reviews.
 In 1990 it was adapted into a film.

 Plot

 The story is set during the first years of the First Indochina War.
 Mừng, a 12-year-old boy, illegally enters the war-torn city of Huế and sneaks into the then-Trần Cao Vân Regiment consisting of 30 boys around the same age as him, training to be spies and scouts.
 His purpose was to support the resistance, thus curing his mom, whom he deliberately ran away from in order to join the combat, from her terminal asthma.

 After being accepted in the military, Mừng soon finds himself familiarized with fellow soldiers, notably Quỳnh, Lượm, Tư, Kim, Bồng.
 They take part in a series of battles in Huế, crippling French lines.
 Despite suffering casualties, the boys don't appear to be affected by PTSD.
 In fact, they seem to embrace the war.
 Mừng is later offered a trip to visit his mom on horseback.
 However, he didn't have the bravery to meet her, leaving the job to his comrade, who also sends her the herbs that Mừng gathered at the camp to improve her condition.

 French reinforcements pour into Huế, forcing the Việt Minh to withdraw and set up a base in the mountainous region of Hoà Mỹ (now in Phong Điền).

 A team consisting of Kim, Lượm, Tư and leader Đồng re-enters Huế to distribute revolutionary propaganda and newspapers to Huế citizens.
 Hence, French forces had to strengthen their positions in the city by putting it under martial law.
 The mission, nonetheless, carried on successfully until Kim encounters Trì, a former Viet Minh and close friend who betrayed the revolution and joined the French forces.
 Trì captures Kim and has him tortured, the latter succumbed to pain and reveals the entire mission to the enemy.
 Thus, Đồng was killed, Lượm was captured.
 Tư managed to run back to the base.